GuHuangAI/GCDG/README.md

 </div>

 ## Q&A
-If u have any questions, please concat with huangyuhang@shu.edu.cn.
+If u have any questions, please concat with huangai@nudt.edu.cn.

 ## Thanks
 Thanks to [Shuyan Liu](https://github.com/sy1019) for providing the base code and [Yu Sun](https://github.com/Arthur151) for smpl visualization.